NodusCamvein/nestjs-task-management/README.md

 I was surprised that configurations were a "thing", it improved the app, and I implemented the NestJS Config module, where TypeORM, Schema Validation, and JWT secrets were put in use, and the same could be said regarding environment variables, and did more error handling and spotting/logging.

+Made use of the front-end application provided by the course, and enabled Cors: https://github.com/arielweinberger/task-management-frontend

+Installed and deployed NestJS app to Heroku, making use of the provided database credentials, and ssl for security.

 It was challenging to memorize, and I learned a bunch of things that I'll have to try to remember when needed.
 All in all, this was fun.

 Commands used: